cosmos-ssi/cosmos/doc/developer/devices.md

 All devices can use the `object_data` field of the `device` struct to hold device instance specific configuration such as base ports or queues.

-All devices must assign a value to the field `devicetype` from the enum `device_type`.
+All devices must assign a value to the field `objectype` from the enum `device_type`.
 Additionally devices which expose an API must assign an API struct to the field `api`.
 Appropriate API structs are in `kernel/devicemgr/deviceapi`

 # Dynamic registration